sungnga/instagram-clone-app/README.md

   - In the UserComment component, call the formatDateToNowShort() method to format the comment created_at date

-## PROFILE PAGE, PLUS FOLLOWING AND UNFOLLOWING USERS
+## USER PROFILE PAGE, PLUS FOLLOWING AND UNFOLLOWING USERS

 ### 66. Adding following and followers tables in Hasura, configure relationships:
 - **Create a following table in Hasura graphQL:**